ALI BABA AND THE FORTY THIEVES (1944)

 The producers thought Montez wanted to change the name they assigned her and they allowed her to do so.

-Click on the Image for watching scenes of the film
+Click on the Image for watching a scene of the film

 Back to Montez Filmography